barharding/stock-analysis/README.md

 ![original embedded for loop](/original_code_nested_for_loop.png)

-The **_AllStockAnalysisRefactored_** module **_Figure 8_** shows the code refactored just after the TickerIndex array is set.
-It begins by evaluating the lenght of the tickerIndex array so that we know how many tickers there are dynamically.
+The **_AllStockAnalysisRefactored_** module **_Figure 8_** shows the next block of code just after the dynamic TickerIndex array is set.
+It begins by evaluating the lenght of the tickerIndex array so that we know how many tickers are in the array.
 The following three arrays are then created:

 - tickerVolumes
 - tickerStartingPrices